ctrl-exec - Security Operations

 Result retrieval at GET /status/{reqid} is not currently logged with the caller's identity.
 All authenticated API callers can retrieve any result by reqid.
 A hook that restricts this must infer the original caller from the token and compare it to the stored result's caller context (not provided by the API directly - requires a lookup in the hook's own store).

-The update-ctrl-exec-serial script validates that its argument is a lowercase hex string of 8–40 characters before writing to /etc/ctrl-exec-agent/ctrl-exec-serial.
-Arguments that fail the hex pattern check or fall outside the length range are rejected with a non-zero exit and an error message; no file is written.
+The agent's rotate handler validates that the serial argument is a hex string of 8–40 characters before editing the trusted-dispatcher map at /var/lib/ctrl-exec-agent/ctrl-exec-dispatchers.
+Arguments that fail the hex pattern check or fall outside the length range are rejected and the map is not changed.

-Despite this validation, an API caller with access to this script can still write a plausible-looking but incorrect hex serial, causing all subsequent /run and /ping operations to return 403 until the correct serial is restored.
-The auth hook should restrict invocation of update-ctrl-exec-serial to privileged tokens only.
-A standard operator token should not be able to call this script.
-Use a separate token issued to the ctrl-exec's own rotation machinery, and block it for all other callers in the hook.
+Despite the serial validation, an API caller able to reach /rotate-serial can still add or remove a plausible-looking serial in the map.
+A serial is inert without a CA-signed certificate bearing it, so the CA trust model bounds the risk; even so, the auth hook should restrict the rotate operation to privileged tokens only.
+A standard operator token should not be able to invoke it.
+Use a separate token issued to the dispatcher's own rotation machinery, and block it for all other callers in the hook.

 Call rate limiting per agent